 Additionally, and also unlike the vast majority of the MMORPG genre, BGO offers some high-class innovation in the quest and mission department.
 While in many other MMORPG titles questing bears no real impact on the world around you, in BGO your actions will change the course of the Universe; your story is your own, as you shape the course of your adventure.

-You begin playing Battlestar Galactica Online in traditional MMORPG fashion: by choosing your faction from either the Colonial Humans or the Cylons.
+Battlestar Galactica Online in traditional MMORPG fashion: by choosing your faction from either the Colonial Humans or the Cylons.
 The faction with the least amount of players will be given a 50% bonus to their experience gain for the first 5 levels, to help offer incentive for new players to choose the less popular faction.

 After selecting a faction you begin playing amidst some type of space-battle tutorial mission designed to give you a grasp on the fundamentals of ship combat.
 You learn how to manoeuvre your ship, how to select weapons, how to destroy opponent ships, and how to follow basic orders to achieve your goal.